softlayer/chef-openstack/contributing.md

 {% include docs.md %}

-## Help Improve Our Guide
+## Help Improve Our Docs

+Our docs are treated like our code.

-Contributing to our [Getting Started]({{ page.baseurl }}havana) guide is similar to contributing code.
-We use GitHub to track and manage changes.
+* We publish our Getting Started guide on [GitHub Pages](http://pages.github.com) and use GitHub to track and manage changes.

-* Our web resources for [softlayer.guthub.io/chef-openstack](http://softlayer.guthub.io/chef-openstack) are managed under the `gh-pages` [branch](https://github.com/softlayer/chef-openstack/wiki/_pages).
+* Our web resources for [softlayer.guthub.io/chef-openstack](http://softlayer.guthub.io/chef-openstack) are managed under the `gh-pages` [branch](https://github.com/softlayer/chef-openstack/tree/gh-pages).
 * The [wiki on GitHub](https://github.com/softlayer/chef-openstack/wiki/_pages) is a clone of our online content.
 We use it for sharing while we’re working remote.

 {% include community.md %}